 Please check back for accessibility details about the Hill Day Breakfast Briefing space.
-All capitol hill facilities are ADA-compliant, but accessible routes may be inconvenient.
-The conference hotel is 1.7 miles from the capitol hill locations we will visit.
-Metro busses and trains are accessible.
+All Capitol Hill facilities are ADA-compliant, but accessible routes may be inconvenient.
+The conference hotel is 1.7 miles from the Capitol Hill locations we will visit.
+Metro buses and trains are accessible.
 However, elevators at Metro stations are sometimes out of service.
-DC Taxi dispatch can provide wheelchair accessible cars and vans, and the approximate fair between the hotel and capitol hill locations is approximately $13.29.
+DC Taxi dispatch can provide wheelchair accessible cars and vans, and the approximate fair between the hotel and Capitol Hill locations is $13.29.

 ADA-compliant hotel rooms with mobility features are available in our room block.
 The hotel – which includes the conference space – has a number of accessibility features, including a van-accessible parking, a pool lift, TTY, and a coin laundry facility.
 Please visit the Embassy Suites accessibility website to learn more.

 Maps: Please check back for a map showing the location of accessible routes, elevators, accessible restrooms, and other information.

 Free American Sign Language interpretation services will be offered, as needed, at the National Advocacy Summit.
 Assisted listening devices are available for the sessions on Sunday and Monday, March 22nd and 23rd, but not for the Hill Day on Tuesday, March 24th.
 To request an ASL interpreter or assisted listening device, simply email email@example.com by January 10, 2020.